 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Intel reported total greenhouse gas emissions of approximately 23,095,000,000 kg CO2e, with emissions distributed across all three scopes.
-Specifically, Scope 1 emissions were about 845,000,000 kg CO2e, while Scope 2 emissions totalled approximately 47,800,000 kg CO2e.
-The most significant contributor was Scope 3 emissions, which accounted for about 23,095,000,000 kg CO2e.
+In 2023, Intel reported total carbon emissions of approximately 23,095,000,000 kg CO2e, with emissions distributed across various scopes: 845,000,000 kg CO2e for Scope 1, 47,800,000 kg CO2e for Scope 2, and 23,095,000,000 kg CO2e for Scope 3.
+This reflects a significant portion of their overall emissions, with Scope 3 emissions being the largest contributor.
 Intel has set ambitious climate commitments, aiming for a 10% reduction in absolute Scope 1 and 2 greenhouse gas emissions from 2020 levels by 2030.
 Additionally, the company has pledged to achieve net zero emissions for Scope 1 and 2 by 2040.
-These initiatives reflect Intel's commitment to sustainability and reducing its carbon footprint in the semiconductor industry.
+These targets align with industry standards for climate action and demonstrate Intel's commitment to reducing its carbon footprint.
+Over the years, Intel's emissions have fluctuated, with total emissions recorded at approximately 3,270,000,000 kg CO2e in 2022 and 3,270,000,000 kg CO2e in 2021.
+The company continues to focus on sustainability initiatives to meet its reduction targets and contribute to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents